mforgo/Hybrid-ZFNet-Quantum-Neural-Network-for-Pneumonia-Detection/README.md

 </div>

 > ⚠️ **Project Status**: This project is actively under development.
-Anything and everythin may and will change as research progresses.
+Anything and everything may and will change as research progresses.

 ---